verhas/pyama/doc/javahandler.md

 ## CONSTRUCTOR

 The constructor segment starts with a line containing `CONSTRUCTOR` and ends with a line containing `END`.
-This segment is overwritten by the handler.
+This segment is partially overwritten by the handler.

 The handler will generate a constructor that initializes all `final` fields that do not get value on the line where they are declared and those fields that have the string `constructor` on the line where they are declared.
 In the sample above the fields `d` is included because it is `final`, no value was assigned to it and it is not `static`.
 The field `b` is included because it has a comment that says it has to be included no matter what.
-Note that if there is a `// constructor` comment on a field declaration line for a field that is `final` and `static` the pyama will generate a constructor that will not compile.
+Note that if there is a `// constructor` comment on a field declaration line for a field that is `final` and `static` Pyama will generate a constructor that will not compile.
 Pyama is mainly based on regular expressions, string handling and it does not analyze Java code.

 You can slightly modify the generated constructor and Pyama may keep the changes.
-You can change the access modifier of the constructor and Pyama will consider than when regenerating the new constructor when a field has changed.
+You can change the access modifier of the constructor and Pyama will consider that when regenerating the new constructor whenever a field has changed.
 What actually Pyama does is, that it looks at the first line of the segment and if that segment looks like something like a constructor head (actually matching the regular expression `.*\(.*\).*` then it will use that line replacing the part between the parentheses with the new parameters.